 Close×

-At the heart of the sport are people of commitment and goodwill, first and foremost...
-Thank you, volunteers!
+At the heart of sports are people who are dedicated and full of goodwill, first and foremost… Thank you, volunteers!

 Reading time: 5 minutes

-The participants registered for the event wake up and start their pre-race routines, each on their own.
-Their training cycles over the last few months are leading up to this day, which has been specially circled in their diaries.
-Some are there to perform and test their physical and psychological limits.
-Others are there because they've promised to be.
-Family members are supportive, and some will even be on hand to hold up small posters and offer emotional encouragement.
-These biased extras will rub shoulders with the supporting cast, who wear the same identifying sweater with a certain pride.
-Many people's timelines will cross and intersect during these shared hours.
-The presence of volunteers is based on the promise of a good time, and the deep-rooted desire to help others have a good time.
+The registered participants wake up and are already going through their pre-race routines, each on their own.
+Their training regimens over the past few months have led them to this day, which is specially marked on their calendars.
+Some are there for the performance and to test their physical and psychological limits.
+Others are present because they made a promise to do so.
+Family members show their support, and some will even be on site to hold up small signs and offer heartfelt encouragement.
+These enthusiastic spectators will rub shoulders with support staff who wear matching shirts with a certain pride, making them easily identifiable.
+Many people’s paths will cross and intertwine during these shared hours.
+The volunteers’ presence is rooted in the promise of experiencing a wonderful moment and the deeply held desire to help others experience a wonderful moment.

-While a good number of volunteers will be stationed along the course, others will be assigned to the warehouse or checkroom during this time.
-They will have spent most of their day there, without even seeing the event itself.
-Their contribution will be more behind the scenes, and that's the way it's meant to be.
-At the end of the day, everyone will have supported and encouraged the effort and determination in their own way.
-Volunteers have a simple mission: to make sure that everything is ready on time, and that everything runs smoothly and according to plan.
-Volunteers will also be the last to leave the site once the event is over.
-They'll see to the packing up and tidying up of the site.
-In return for a T-shirt, a sandwich, a snack and a heartfelt thank-you, they'll have made a significant contribution to the creation of lasting memories.
+While many volunteers will be stationed along the course, others will be assigned to the warehouse or the coat check during that time.
+These volunteers will have spent most of their day there without even seeing the event itself.
+Their contribution will have been made largely behind the scenes, and that is how it was agreed.
+At the end of the day, everyone will have supported and fostered the effort and determination in their own way.
+The volunteers have a very simple mission: to ensure that everything is ready on time and that everything goes as planned and without a hitch.
+The volunteers will also be the last to leave the premises once the event is over.
+They will take care of packing everything up and tidying the site.
+They will have thus contributed greatly to creating memorable experiences in exchange for a T-shirt, a sandwich, a small snack, and heartfelt thanks.

 The very concept of volunteering refers to the voluntary giving of oneself.
-It was a certain Jean-François Mouton who made me realize this during a general training meeting organized for the volunteers of the 2015 World Hockey Championships...
-"The word bénévolat is a derivative of the expression 'de bonne volonté'.
-It's so obvious that we tend to forget it too often.
-Thanks again Jean-François for this brilliant reminder.
+It was a certain Jean-François Mouton who made me realize this during a general training session organized for volunteers at the 2015 World Hockey Championships… “The word ‘volunteering’ is derived from the expression ‘of good will.’
+It’s so obvious that we tend to forget it all too often.
+Thank you again, Jean-François, for this brilliant reminder.”

-The very structure of sporting activities in Montreal, Quebec and across Canada relies on a consistently impressive level of volunteer commitment.
-The recent Finale des Jeux du Québec held in Sherbrooke required the mobilization of several thousand volunteers, the vast majority of them local, not to mention those who agreed to take a few days off work to accompany the athletes.
-These other volunteers were coaches, missionaries and officials of all kinds.
-And so it has been for the past fifty years.
-The just-concluded Montreal Games, the upcoming Défi sportif Altergo and the fifty or so major sporting events that fill Montreal's annual calendar all rest on a fundamental foundation of volunteer commitment.
-A volunteer commitment that is, in a way, a contract of goodwill based on a promise to do one's best for others.
-The commitment aspect, we hope, fosters, in return, the satisfaction of duty accomplished, the possibility of having learned, of having forged links with others, of having contributed, in a special way, to the creation of beautiful moments.
-We must also underline the contribution of those who, without counting the cost, give generously of their time and share their knowledge and skills by agreeing to sit on one or other of the committees set up to administer the several thousand organizations that structure and supervise the practice of sport and recreation.
-While we are witnessing a certain professionalization in the governance and management of sport, it's important to remember the essential, fundamental presence of all those who willingly share their time, knowledge and skills.
-Thank you, volunteers!
-Sport is thanks to you!
+The very structure of sports in Montreal, Quebec, and across Canada relies on an consistently impressive level of volunteer involvement.
+The recent hosting of the Quebec Games Finals in Sherbrooke required the mobilization of several thousand volunteers, the vast majority of whom were local, though we must not forget those who agreed to take a few days off work to accompany the athletes there.
+These other volunteers were coaches, missionaries, and officials of all kinds.
+And it has been this way for fifty years now.
+The Montreal Games that have just concluded, the upcoming Défi sportif Altergo, and the fifty or so major sporting events that fill Montreal’s annual calendar all rely on a fundamental foundation of volunteer commitment.
+Volunteer commitment is, in a way, a contract of goodwill based on a promise to do one’s best for others.
+This commitment, we hope, in turn fosters the satisfaction of a job well done, the opportunity to learn, to forge bonds with others, and to contribute in a special way to creating beautiful moments.
+We must also highlight the contribution of those who, without hesitation, generously give their time and share their knowledge and skills by agreeing to serve on one of the committees established to administer the thousands of organizations that structure and oversee sports and recreational activities.
+While we see a certain degree of professionalization in the governance and management of sports, it is important to remember the essential, fundamental role of all those who willingly share their time, knowledge, and skills.
+Thank you to the volunteers!
+Thanks to you, we have sports!